 …poor Orson Hyde sent to pray over the Holy Land and came home to his wife given to the prophet??

-More flimsy historical cover up stories about milk strippings held up at the General Conference pulpit even by today’s president explaining why those who confronted Joseph left.
+Flimsy historical cover up story about Marsh’s departure involving milk strippings held up at the General Conference pulpit:

 Keeping the narrative alive even today.